qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 Those parameters are working as a conditional statement, which is evaluated for each segment after each update.
 If the condition is true, the segment will be scheduled for optimization.

-Values of those parameters will affect how qdrant handles updates of the data.
+The values of those parameters will affect how Qdrant handles updates of the data.

-- If you have enough RAM and CPU, it fine to go with default values - qdrant will index all vectors as fast as possible.
+- If you have enough RAM and CPU, it is fine to go with default values - Qdrant will index all vectors as fast as possible.
-- If you have a limited amount of RAM, you can set `memmap_threshold_kb=20000` same value as `indexing_threshold_kb`.
-It will ensure that all vectors will be stored on disk as the same optimization iteration as indexation.
+- If you have a limited amount of RAM, you can set `memmap_threshold_kb=20000` to the same value as `indexing_threshold_kb`.
+This ensures that all vectors will be stored on disk during the optimization iteration running the indexation.
 - If you are doing bulk updates, you can set `indexing_threshold_kb=100000000` (some very large value) to **disable** indexing during bulk updates.
 It will speed up the process significantly, but will require additional parameter change after bulk updates are finished.

-Depending on your collection, you might have not enough vectors per segment to start building index.
+Depending on your collection, you might not have enough vectors per segment to start building the index.
 E.g. if you have 100k vecotrs and 8 segments, one for each CPU core, each segment will have only 12.5k vectors, which is not enough to build index.
 In this case, you can set `indexing_threshold_kb=5000` to start building index even for small segments.